Saint Louis School: Athletics

 Saint Louis School plays competitively in the Interscholastic League of Honolulu (ILH) and the Hawai'i High School Athletic Association (HHSAA).
 Sometimes it fields members in the Pac-5, an alliance of Honolulu-area private academies.

 As the state has no professional sports teams, high school teams in Hawaii are extremely popular with the public.
 Several generations of Hawaiian residents have become avid fans of Saint Louis School athletics, especially its football team.
 The Honolulu Advertiser and Honolulu Star-Bulletin newspapers have nicknamed Saint Louis School's team as Hawaii's Team; it has played in invitational tournaments throughout the world.

-Saint Louis School also fields teams in bowling, cross country, kayaking, tennis, and water polo in the fall.
-In winter it competes in canoe paddling, basketball, soccer, swimming and diving, riflery, tennis and wrestling.
-In spring it competes in baseball, golf, judo, tennis, track, and volleyball.
+Saint Louis School also fields teams in bowling, cross country, kayaking, and water polo in the fall.
+In winter it competes in canoe paddling, basketball, soccer, swimming and diving, riflery, and wrestling.
+In spring it competes in baseball, golf, judo, track, lacrosse, and volleyball.

 Saint Louis has had a strong history in Football winning a total of fourteen Oahu State Prep Bowls, in 1983 and consecutively from 1986 to 1998.
-Continuing from 1998 Saint Louis went on to win the HHSAA Football Championship in 1999, 2002, 2010, 2016, 2017, 2018, and most recently in 2019.
+Continuing from 1998 Saint Louis went on to win the HHSAA Football Championship in 1999, 2002, 2010, 2016, 2017, 2018, 2019, and most recently in 2024.